Csein2540/WEBSCRAPPING/README.md

 # WEBSCRAPPING
 Web scraping project for collecting data from MyDawa pharmacy website.
-The script extracts details such as product names, categories, and prices then exports the data into structured formats such as excel for analysis.
+Using Python and Selenium,the script extracts details such as product names, categories, and prices then exports the data into structured formats such as excel for analysis.